vdbrink/vdbrink.github.io/zigbee/smart_infrared_transmitter_receiver.md

 <a href="/buy/images_zigbee/zigbee_ir_remote.webp"><img src="/buy/images_zigbee/zigbee_ir_remote.webp" alt="infrared remote control" width="200px" style="margin-left:15px;float:right" /></a>
 I used for this project the <a href="https://s.click.aliexpress.com/e/_DEUWZ73" target="_blank">Zigbee IR remote control - Moes (AliExpress)</a>
 <a href="https://www.zigbee2mqtt.io/devices/UFO-R11.html" target="_blank" title="TS0003">{{imgZ2M}}UFO-R11</a>
 With this small black box, powered on batteries, you can control any infrared device.

+> There are also similar [WiFi versions](https://s.click.aliexpress.com/e/_DnpWmYp) available of this device.

 <a href="images_infrared/purposes_ir.png" target="_blank">
 <img src="images_infrared/purposes_ir.png" alt="purposes curtains" height="250px" />
 </a>

-> There are also similar [WiFi versions](https://s.click.aliexpress.com/e/_DnpWmYp) available of this device.

-You can set the device in learning mode to copy signals and store it.\
+You can set the device in learning mode to copy signals and store the signal on the device.\
-Or trigger the device, with a code, to send one of the stored signals.
+When you trigger the device with a code, it sends the stored signals but now from this box.
+You can save a lot of signals on this box, each button on a remote and that for multiple remotes.

-I used this solution also for my Christmas decorations.
+> I used this solution also for my Christmas paper star, see my [dedicated page](/projects/automate_christmas_decorations#infrared-lights) about my automated Christmas lights and decorations.
-For my Christmas star and electronic tea lights, see my [dedicated page](/projects/automate_christmas_decorations#infrared-lights) about this project.

 ---
 ### Learning mode